hyperledger-cacti/cacti/weaver/core/drivers/fabric-driver/readme.md

 Make sure the env and config file have the expected values.

-Update the docker-compose with the correct external network and ports exposed
+Update the docker compose with the correct external network and ports exposed

 To do a full build run `make build-image`.
 This update/clones protos, generates js protos and compiles typescript.